sfdye/pyconsg-workshop-cookiecutter-django/README.md

 #### Adding the Client ID and Client Secret
 ![image](https://user-images.githubusercontent.com/1016390/40729330-b40f5508-645e-11e8-88f6-a6c4e34945d3.png)

-Click "Social Application", and then "Add Social Application".
+Click "Social applications", and then "Add Social Application".
 Fill the Client ID and Client Secret from the Oauth app we just registered with Github.
-Don't forget to link the site with the social app by double clicking on the "example.com", or click the right arrow.
+Don't forget to link the site with this social app by double clicking on the "example.com", or click the right arrow.

 ![image](https://user-images.githubusercontent.com/1016390/40729614-557d723a-645f-11e8-9e9f-7754459b55c0.png)

 Once this is done.
-Go back to sign in page (http://0.0.0.0:8000/accounts/login/) and sign in with Github.
+Go back to the sign in page (http://0.0.0.0:8000/accounts/login/) and sign in with Github again.

 ![image](https://user-images.githubusercontent.com/1016390/40730028-4d8d4a36-6460-11e8-9e7b-594baa90930f.png)

 ![image](https://user-images.githubusercontent.com/1016390/40730075-6d3959f6-6460-11e8-95c3-8b6fad6a6f54.png)

-Great, it works!
+Voilà, it works!

 ### Deploy to heroku
 If we have time to cover this